-Through the actions taken by the respective Boards and the San Diego City Council and Mayor, the RWMG management committed to directing staff to actively seek public involvement and stakeholder input; develop and submit Proposition 50 and Proposition 84 grant applications to the appropriate State agencies; and write and adopt the 2007 San Diego IRWM Plan and then update that document to produce the 2013 IRWM Plan.
+Through the actions taken by the respective Boards and the San Diego City Council and Mayor, the RWMG management committed to directing staff to actively seek public involvement and stakeholder input; develop and submit Proposition 50, Proposition 84, and Proposition 1 grant applications to the appropriate State agencies; and write and adopt the 2007, 2013, and 2019 San Diego IRWM Plans.
 RWMG management is involved in key decisions both during and following RAC review and before presentation to the governing bodies for approval.

 The RWMG has invested substantial resources in ensuring a successful IRWM Program.

-Photo credit: Crystal Mohr, RMC Water and Environment
+Photo credit: Rosalyn Prickett, Woodard & Curran

-Staff Level: Staff from the RWMG agencies, with assistance from consultants, is responsible for day-to-day activities associated with ongoing management of the IRWM Program.
+Staff Level: Staff from the RWMG agencies (including management-level staff), with assistance from consultants, is responsible for day-to-day activities associated with ongoing management of the IRWM Program.
 Based on the commitments jointly adopted in the MOU, RWMG staff has been responsible for the following activities:

-- Developing and maintaining consultant contracts; - Preparing and submitting Proposition 50 and Proposition 84 grant applications, as well as the associated Region Acceptance Process application; - Developing and updating project lists for the grant applications;

-- Updating the 2007 IRWM Plan in compliance with the IRWM Grant Program Guidelines and schedule established by DWR; - Conducting stakeholder outreach and disseminating information to the public; and - Supporting the RAC and Workgroups to develop and achieve consensus recommendations on draft documents.
+- Developing and maintaining consultant contracts; - Preparing and submitting Proposition 50, Proposition 84, and Proposition 1 grant applications, as well as the associated Region Acceptance Process application; - Developing and updating project lists for the grant applications; - Updating the 2007 and 2013 IRWM Plans in compliance with the IRWM Grant Program Guidelines and schedule established by DWR; - Conducting stakeholder outreach and disseminating information to the public; and - Supporting the RAC and Workgroups to develop and achieve consensus recommendations on draft documents.